Samuel Cochran: Revolution of 1911

 At the end of 1911, China underwent another revolution.
 Many locals had become agitated by the lack of government support for the floods, famine, and plague.
 However, unlike the Boxer Rebellion, this revolution was not targeted at foreigners and missionaries - many of whom supported the poor in China during the famine and plague.
 Regardless, many women and children from the mission station were sent to Shanghai for fear that the railroad would be attacked, removing their mobility.
-Dr. Cochran stayed at the hospital to continue providing service at the hospital clinic, where he performed several operations daily.
+Cochran stayed at the hospital to continue providing service at the hospital clinic, where he performed several operations daily.

-Despite the missionary's confidence in their safety, several thousand people had converged on Hwai-Yuen, where "an attack, with inevitable looting and massacre, was imminent," according to Dr. Cochran.
+Despite the missionary's confidence in their safety, several thousand people had converged on Huaiyuan, where "an attack, with inevitable looting and massacre, was imminent," according to Cochran.
 In reality, the attack was minimal as the locals had beaten off the attackers based on the strong reputation of the mission and hospital.

 Plague response (1917–1918)

-In 1917, the pneumonic plague still persisted in Northern China and Dr. Cochran was put in charge of organizing plague work in the region.
-Under his authority, an isolation hospital was established, and the Tientsen-Pukow Railway had passenger traffic suspended.
-For his work, Dr. Cochran would receive the Order of the Kia Ho from Hsu Shih-chang, President of China.
-Dr. Cochran would also receive a letter of recognition from the US Secretary of State.
+In 1917, the pneumonic plague still persisted in Northern China and Cochran was put in charge of organizing plague work in the region.
+Under his authority, an isolation hospital was established, and the Tientsin-Pukow Railway had passenger traffic suspended.
+For his work, Cochran would receive the Order of the Kia Ho from Hsu Shih-chang, President of China.
+Cochran would also receive a letter of recognition from the US Secretary of State.

 Promoting missionaries in the US

-In October 1907, Dr. Cochran left Hwai-Yuen for the first time, heading to the United States.
+In October 1907, Cochran left Huaiyuan for the first time, heading to the United States.
 The Cochrans would spend 1908 in New Jersey, giving addresses on their missionary work in China.
 Mrs. Cochran was responsible for speaking to the Women's Foreign Missionary Society chapters at various local Presbyterian Churches.
-Dr. Cochran also gave his own lectures to nearby Presbyterian Churches on Hwai-Yuen.
+Cochran also gave his own lectures to nearby Presbyterian Churches on Huaiyuan.
 The Cochrans would depart the US on New Year's Eve 1908, not returning to the US until 1914.

 In March 1914, the Cochrans would return to New Jersey once again.
-As in 1908, both Dr. Cochran and Mrs. Cochran gave lectures on their missionary work at Missionary Society meetings of local churches.
+As in 1908, both Cochran and Mrs. Cochran gave lectures on their missionary work at Missionary Society meetings of local churches.
 Additionally, Mrs. Cochran gave an address at the Young Women's Conference on China.
 The Cochrans's missionary organization, the Presbyterian Board of Foreign Missions, was heavily represented.
 Robert E. Speer, secretary of the organization, was also giving a speech.
-The Cochrans would return to Hwai-Yuen in December 1914.
+The Cochrans would return to Huaiyuan in December 1914.